SoCXin/doc/docs/platforms/asrmicro650x_extra.rst

 LoRaWAN
 ~~~~~~~

-LoRaWAN protocol can be configured in :ref:`projectconf` using the following syntax
+LoRaWAN protocol can be configured in :ref:`mips` using the following syntax
 ``board_build.arduino.lorawan.*`` where ``*`` is an option from the following list:

   .. list-table::